brunch/brunch.github.io/source/app/assets/_docs/testing.md

 ## Unit testing

-The curren options for unit testing are:
+The current options for unit testing are:

 * use your built bundle from `public` in node
 * run unit tests in the browser

 Currently, there is no way to run unit tests directly on node, but...
 A better approach is in the works. 🚧

 ## Integration testing